How to get to Kistefos

 By public transport:

-The bus leaves Oslo Bus Terminal at 10.15 and returns from Kistefos at 17.00.
-The journey takes 1 hour and 20 minutes from Oslo Bus Terminal, and tickets cost NOK 225 one way.
+Vy operates an express bus from Oslo Bus Terminal to Kistefos on selected days during the season.
+The journey takes 1 hour and 30 minutes from Oslo Bus Terminal, and the ticket costs 250 NOK one way.

-Tickets must be purchased a minimum of an hour in advance at vybuss.no or in the Vy app.
-Please note that the bus only departs if there are prepaid tickets.
+Tickets must be purchased in advance at vybuss.no.
+Please note that the bus only runs if tickets are pre-booked.

 By car: